NeotropicSAS/kuwaiba-docs/tutorials/src/modules/README.md

     > **Note**
     >
-    > You can also add the dependency directly by editing the pom.xml file
+    > You can also add the dependency directly by editing the pom.xml file.
     >

-2. Module Structure
+2. Module Structure:

     Create the following Packages within the `Source Packages` of your Module:
-    - persistence
+    - persistence.
-    - (`Your module name`), for this example renthouse :
+    - (`Your module name`), for this example renthouse.

     | ![Rent House Structure](images/Rent_house_structure.png) |
     |:--:|